liruixiang00/cmim/README.md

 Arguments:
-image1       - Path to the first image image2       - Path to the second image output_pts   - Path to save matched points (.pts format) num_features - Optional: number of features to detect (default: 5000)
+image1       - Path to the first image image2       - Path to the second image output_pts   - Path to save matched feature points (.pts format) num_features - Optional: number of features to detect (default: 5000)

 Examples: